In order to create a booking system, you should first create “Booking” products.

 - Maximum duration: 7

-By enabling the check min/max duration option, the calendar in frontend will show the dates which are no longer available, including the minimum/maximum duration.
+By enabling the check min/max duration option in the Booking Form settings, the calendar in frontend will show the dates which are no longer available, including the minimum/maximum duration.

-If the customer wants to book the room from 10 – 14 July will get a message that it is not possible to book this room in the period he wishes.
+If the customer wants to book the room from 10 to 14 July, he will get a message notifying that it is not possible to book this room in the period he wishes.

 Users make a booking based on the dates that the system shows as available.

-Availability can either be configured globally or from within the specific “booking” product.
+Availability can either be configured from within the specific “booking” product or globally.

 Whether you are acting globally or on the single “booking” product, you’ll be able to create availability rules that apply only to one or more months or to a preset range of days and dates.